-I blog on topics related to DB2 and/or to WebSphere Commerce.
+I blog on topics related to all areas of DB2 and some WebSphere Commerce topics.
 I try to come up with both the big and the little topics that I wish I had been able to find better information on or that I think might help others.
 I’m always happy to get comments and suggestions, so if there’s a topic you’re looking for more information on, let me know.

 I don’t make much direct money from blogging.
-February 2012 was the first month where my little ads managed to pay my most basic hosting costs (literally hosting provider costs, not counting domain registration, premium theme, plugin costs, etc).
+I can just about pay my hosting costs with ad revenue.
 I find time to blog on my lunch break and in the evenings, and really am enjoying doing it.

 On a personal level, I am a mom to two wonderful young boys, and have been happily married since 1999.
 My husband is also in a technical field, and is a great supporter.
 I live in Colorado.
 My hobbies include reading, sewing, bicycling, and skiing.
 Not long ago, my older son made a fortune-teller(we called them cootie catchers when I was in school), and the final fortune was “You will get 100 hits on your blog”.
 I wonder if I’ve been talking about blogging too much…

-My current goal is to post 2 times a week.
+My current goal is to post once a week.
 I frequently schedule posts ahead of time to make sure of this.
-My goal is also for at least one of those to be a deeply technical look at something, including syntax and so forth.

 My LinkedIn Profile: http://www.linkedin.com/pub/ember-crooks/8/a9b/25a